Jun 07, 2024

 Post-micturition dribble

-This condition involves small involuntary leakages immediately after passing urine, and is the result of urine remaining in the urethra.
+This condition involves small involuntary leakages immediately after peeing and is the result of urine remaining in the urethra.
 Many men over 60 experience post-micturition dribble (PMD), but it can also appear at a younger age.
 PMD may be due to weakness in the pelvic floor muscles that surround the urethra.
 If so, it can be treated by exercising the pelvic floor muscles, and by milking the urethra after voiding.

-When urine remains in the urethra, a dribble can occur after urinating.
+When pee remains in the urethra, a dribble can occur after urinating.
 “Milking” the urethra can be helpful.
 This is done by pressing gently on the urethra behind the scrotum, to push out the trapped urine.

 Overflow incontinence

-If you have a constant or intermittent flow of urine you might be dealing with overflow incontinence.
+If you have a constant or intermittent flow of pee you might be dealing with overflow incontinence.
 For men, this is usually caused by something obstructing the flow of urine, causing the bladder to overflow and then leak.

 What causes urinary leakage in men?